l2beat/l2beat/packages/backend/discovery/cyber/ethereum/diffHistory.md

 ## Description

-Initial discovery: Cyber is an OP stack L2 using custom DA (currently not yet EigenDA).
+Initial discovery: Cyber is an OP stack plasma mode L2 using custom DA (currently not yet EigenDA).

 ## Initial discovery